 Lady Sarashina, living in the 11th century Heian Imperial Court of Japan, left behind a vivid memoir known as 'As I Crossed a Bridge of Dreams'.

 The ancient Romans reckoned time very differently from us.
-This article explains the structure of the Roman month: the Nundinae, the Kalends, the Nones and the Ides and the days Fasti and Nefasti.
-It also looks at Roman clocks and time-keeping.
+This article explains the structure of the Roman month and looks at Roman clocks and time-keeping.